 Once you understand the two main priorities to break 100, here are four basic fundamentals to get you started to shooting in the 90’s.

 - Get the Ball in the Air

 - Limit Fat Shots

 Slices plague at least 80% of amateur golfers.
 Slices kill distance, bring in trouble on the right side of the hole, and can be a confidence killer.
 Your slice might be for a variety of reasons but the most common is a weak grip.
 A weak grip gets the club off plane and produces an over the top swing motion.

 The number one quick fix to tame your big slice is to strengthen your grip.
 If you strengthen your grip you will create a more in to out swing path which will help promote a draw swing.
 You will also have a more closed clubface at impact which will minimize your slice off the tee.

 Watch this video for a quick 1-minute drill on how to strengthen your grip, or read our full post on the grip.
-If a strong grip still doesn't fix your slice, we have a few more answers in our post on beating the slice.

 Get the Ball in the Air